mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 captains of their own fate.
-A short–term nanotech virus shield that allows characters to enter a quarantine zone to perform their mission sounds like a useful plot device, and incidentally imposes a ‘clock’ on the characters.
-Total immunity to disease due to nanotech, or the ability to gulp down nanotech ‘healing potions’ to quick–fix combat damage are outside the mainstream Traveller experience.
+A short–term nanotech virus shield that allows characters to enter a quarantine zone to perform their mission sounds like a useful plot device, and incidentally imposes a 'clock' on the characters.
+Total immunity to disease due to nanotech, or the ability to gulp down nanotech 'healing potions' to quick–fix combat damage are outside the mainstream Traveller experience.
 That is not to say that your games cannot run like that, merely that the baseline Traveller universe does not use these things.